better-internet/radworks-docs/docs/getting-started.md

 To interact with the Radicle network, you need an **identity**, which you generate with `rad auth`.

-After choosing a display name and setting a passphrase, the Radicle CLI generates two unique identifiers, your **Peer ID** and **personal 🌱 URN**, which identify your device and identify you across devices, respectively, along with an Ed25519 keypair for securing your identity.
+After choosing a display name and setting a passphrase, the Radicle CLI generates two unique identifiers.

+First is your **Peer ID**, which identifies your device and the code you publish on the Radicle network, and is secured with an Ed25519 keypair.
+Second is your **personal 🌱 URN**, which identifies your project on the Radicle network.

 ```
 $ rad auth